 Program and Curriculum

-The next session of the Mediation in Healthcare program will be held for four days in the fall: October 18 & 19 and 25 & 26, 2013.
-Please click here to find information about registration and tuition.
+The next session of the Mediation in Healthcare program will be held for four days in the fall: October 17 & 18 and 24 & 25, 2014.
+Please click here to find out more information about registration.

 This innovative certificate program takes place over four days and is offered in the fall and spring.
 The training is sanctioned by the Unified Court System Office of Alternative Dispute Resolution and Court Improvement Programs and is the first step in an optional certification process for Community Dispute Resolution Centers around the State.
 Following the training, an apprenticeship program will be offered to individuals who wish to take that extra step to become a local certified mediator.